How did I start working remotely?

 That’s how in October 2018, I left for Mexico and after a long time, I had only said yes to myself.

-I was very scared I didn’t have a real job but I started again dusting off old courses I had on my computer, old skills like graphic design and I rolled up my sleeves trying to find something that could trace my path and lead you to live forever like this, free, true and happy.
+I was very scared I didn’t have a real job but I started again dusting off old courses I had on my computer, and old skills like graphic design and I rolled up my sleeves trying to find something that could trace my path and lead you to live forever like this, free, true and happy.

 I started writing articles for an online magazine that paid me really little, €1/2 per article but I liked it.
 I was writing about travel and food, my greatest passions and it was fun.